cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 a real-time simulation or something else (depending on the particular class).

-There was a global ``Simulation`` instance that was automatically created when you import SimPy.
+There was a global ``Simulation`` instance that was automatically created when you imported SimPy.
 You could also instantiate it on your own to uses Simpy's object-orient API.
 This led to some confusion and problems, because you had to pass the ``Simulation`` instance around when you were using the OO API but not if you were using the procedural API.

-In SimPy 3, the :class:`~simpy.core.Environment` replaces the various ``Simulation*`` classes and you always need to explicitly instantiate it (no more global state).
+In SimPy 3, an :class:`~simpy.core.Environment` replaces the various ``Simulation*`` classes and you always need to explicitly instantiate it (no more global state).

-To execute a simulation, you call ``simpy.simulate()`` ans pass the environment that you want to simulate.
+To execute a simulation, you call ``simpy.simulate()`` and pass the environment that you want to simulate.

 **SimPy 2**